Analytic Quality Glossary

 ICN (2003) and NTNC (2002) define a bachelor's degree or baccalaureate as:

-the degree of bachelor of arts or bachelor of science, typically requiring 120 hours of specified course work
+the degree of bachelor of arts or bachelor of science, typically requiring 120 hours of specified course work.

 associated issues

-related terms
+related areas

 See also